Resources on Psychology Research: Case Studies, Webinars and White Papers

 As a behavioral researcher, staying updated with the latest advancements and resources in psychology research is crucial for enhancing your knowledge and staying at the cutting edge of your field.
 Fortunately, there are numerous resources available that can provide valuable insights and practical guidance.
 In this blog post, we'll explore a variety of resources that can support your journey as a behavioral researcher.
 Let's dive in!

-Research into understanding human perception has been around for centuries.
+Research into understanding human behavior and perception has been around for centuries.
 The science of behavior and mind was already studied by the ancient Greek philosophers.
 Nowadays psychologists rely upon data to make sense of the world.
 By exploring webinars, case studies, white papers, and other resources, you can enhance your knowledge, gain insights from real-life examples, and discover the latest advancements in psychology research.

 At Noldus, we have dedicated ourselves to make the best tools to advance human behavioral research for 30 years, and love to share our knowledge!
-Make sure not to miss these 3 white papers and case studies on psychology research!
+Make sure not to miss these webinars, white papers, case studies and other resources on psychology research!

 WHITE PAPER: Autism research and The Observer XT

-WHITE PAPER: How to Build and A/V Lab
+WHITE PAPER: How to Build an A/V Lab

 Among the methods used for collecting data, video observation is a non-invasive form.
 It enables psychologists, and other observers, to capture the (inter)actions of the subject(s) remotely without distracting them.
 Another benefit is the unlimited number of times video recordings can be re-played, in order to make sure you didn’t miss anything.